 One Knoxville SC hired Ian Fuller as the Head Coach in the Fall of 2024.
-The 45-year-old has spent the past eight seasons as an assistant coach with Minnesota United FC (MNUFC) in MLS.
+He arrived in Knoxville after spending the eight pior seasons as an assistant coach with Minnesota United FC in Major League Soccer.

 As a player, Fuller competed collegiately at Clemson University and began his professional career with the New England Revolution after being selected with the 21st pick in the 2002 MLS SuperDraft.
 The forward made 14 appearances for New England across regular season and postseason play in 2002, helping New England advance to their first MLS Cup.